noahehall/theBookOfNoah/0current/aws/0storage.md

 - bucket: a container for objects
 - object: a file + metadata; the bucket must already be created
+- recovery time objective: RTO; the amount of real time a business has to restore its processes at an acceptable service level after a disaster to avoid intolerable consequences associated with the disruption
+- recovery point objective: RPO; the maximum amount of data – as measured by time – that can be lost after a recovery from a disaster, failure, or comparable event before data loss will exceed what is acceptable to an organization.
+An RPOs determines the maximum age of the data or files in backup storage needed to be able to meet the objective specified by the RPO

 ## S3 - Simple Storage Service